 The Company maintains an unfunded Supplemental Executive Retirement Plan ("SERP") for certain eligible employees of the Company.
 The benefits are based on the employee's compensation upon retirement.
-The amount charged to expense related to this plan amounted to approximately \$1.8 million, \$1.7 million and \$1.5 million for the fiscal years ended 2012, 2011 and 2010, respectively.
+The amount charged to expense related to this plan amounted to approximately \$ 1.9 million, \$1.8 million and \$1.7 million for the fiscal years ended 2013, 2012 and 2011, respectively.

-The Company maintains a non-contributory defined benefit pension plan ("UniFirst Plan") covering union employees at one of its locations.
-The benefits are based on years of service and the employees' compensation.
+The Company maintains a defined benefit pension plan ("UniFirst Plan") covering union employees at one of its locations.
+The benefits are based on years of service.
 The plan assets primarily consist of fixed income and equity securities.
-The amount charged to expense related to this plan amounted to approximately \$0.3 million for fiscal years ended 2012, 2011 and 2010.
+The amount charged to expense related to this plan amounted to approximately \$0.4 million, \$0.3 million for fiscal years ended 2013, 2012 and 2011, respectively.

 In connection with one of the Company's acquisitions, the Company assumed liabilities related to a frozen pension plan covering many of the acquired Company's former employees ("Textilease Plan").
 The pension benefits are based on years of service and the employee's compensation.
 The plan assets primarily consist of fixed income and equity securities.
-The amounts charged to expense related to this plan amounted to approximately \$0.1 million for each of the fiscal years ended 2012, 2011 and 2010.
+The amounts charged to expense related to this plan amounted to approximately \$ 0.1 million for each of the fiscal years ended 2013, 2012 and 2011.